Maggie Wall: Death

 When condemned as a witch in Scotland during the witch trials, it was custom to strangle the woman to death before burning them.
 Records show that around 6–9 women were condemned as witches and were killed in Dunning.

 Monument

 A memorial monument to Wall is situated approximately 1 mi west of Dunning.
 The stone monument is approximately 20 ft tall and resembles a cairn.
 It is topped by a stone cross and bears the painted inscription "Maggie Wall burnt here 1657 as a witch".

 The monument is the first known monument erected in memory of a witch in Scotland.
 The first record of the monument appears around 1800, but exactly when the monument was erected is contested.

 Author Geoff Holder tried to shed new light on Maggie Wall and the monument in his book Paranormal Perthshire.
-Holder concluded that the monument was very likely a folly or cenotaph to all the women burned as witches in Dunning, with Maggie Wall being a composite figure, named after the surrounding land.
+Holder concluded that the monument was very likely a folly or cenotaph to all the women burned as witches in Dunning, with Maggie Wall being a composite figure, named after the surrounding fields from historical maps.